Geetanjali015/UPI-Transaction-Risk-Intelligence-Platform/README.md

 6. Explain model output with SHAP when available, or a feature-importance fallback.
 7. Monitor transactions, users, merchants, and model performance in Streamlit.

-## Motivation

-Binary fraud labels are useful for model training, but payment operations teams need richer decision context.
-A transaction marked only as `Fraud = Yes` does not explain whether the risk is caused by a new device, merchant behavior, velocity, amount deviation, or failed attempts.

-Risk scoring is superior for real-time payments because it supports threshold-based authorization, step-up authentication, operational review queues, and clearer audit trails.

 ## Features